This post contains affiliate links.

 How to Zest a Lemon

 To zest a lemon, you can go the easy route with a cheese grater or potato peeler!
 If you don’t have those tools on deck, a good old kitchen knife will do.
-Lightly graze the outer layer of the lemon to remove the peel.
+Lightly grate the outer layer of the lemon to remove the peel.
 As mentioned above, try not to get too deep into the white part!

 How to use gremolata